-Ever since the wedding of Catherine Middleton, Duchess of Cambridge and Prince William of England in April 2011, there seems to have been a renewed fascination with fascinators.
+Ever since the wedding of Catherine Middleton, Duchess of Cambridge and Prince William, Duke of Cambridge in April 2011, there seems to have been a renewed fascination with fascinators.
 But who knew there were so many things to know about them…

 A fascinator is a small headpiece that is generally worn on the right side of the head.
 It is often made from beads, ribbons and feathers and can be attached to headbands, combs or clips.